Swap chain

 Creating the swap chain

-Now that we have all of these helper functions assisting us with the choices we have to make at runtime, we finally have all the information that is needed to create a working swap chain.
+Now that we have all of these helper functions helping us with the choices we have to make at runtime, we finally have all the information necessary to create a working swap chain.

 void initVulkan() {